Alex Wellerstein

-Alex Wellerstein (born 5 September 1981) is a historian of science at the Stevens Institute of Technology who studies the history of nuclear weapons.
+Alex Wellerstein is a historian of science at the Stevens Institute of Technology who studies the history of nuclear weapons.
 He is the creator of NUKEMAP.

 Background

 Wellerstein grew up in Stockton, California.
-He received a Bachelors of Arts in history from University of California, Berkeley in 2002, and a doctorate in the history of science from Harvard University in 2010.
+He received a Bachelors of Arts in history from University of California, Berkeley in 2002 and a doctorate in the history of science from Harvard University in 2010.
 He was once a graduate fellow for the United States Department of Energy, a lecturer at Harvard University, a postdoctoral researcher at the Harvard Kennedy School, and an associate historian at the American Institute of Physics.
 Since 2014, he has been a professor of Science and Technology Studies at the Stevens Institute of Technology.
+As of August 2025, he is a visiting researcher at the Center for International Studies at Sciences Po in Paris.

 In 2021, his book Restricted Data: The History of Nuclear Secrecy in the United States was published by the University of Chicago Press.